DaniiBlack/tictactoe/README.md

 # TIC TAC TOE - The Game.

 ## INSTALLATION
-Please follow this link [Dani's TIC-TAC-TOE](https://daniiblack.github.io/project0/).
+Please follow this link [Dani's TIC-TAC-TOE](https://daniiblack.github.io/project0/) to access the game.

 ### Open the webpage, grab your bestest imaginary friend, your mother; father; cousin.. anyone you feel needs *a good thrashing* and get started!
 **Don't overthink it:**